benjaminparry/benjamin.parry.is/source/collecting/links/2025-01-11-musk-eat-our-own-poop.md

 > The cumulative sum of sustenance has been exhausted in binge eating.
 That happened basically today.
 >
-> The only way to then supplement that is with human feces where … it will sort of resemble chocolate ice cream or be the next McDonald’s and then will digest itself and … go through this process of self-nourishment.
+> The only way to then supplement that is with human faeces where … it will sort of resemble chocolate ice cream or be the next McDonald’s and then will digest itself and … go through this process of self-nourishment.